 The first scenario assumes that no interventions will be implemented.
 This means that the baseline scenario will remain, and the negative impacts of climate change will continue to cause significant losses to the economy.
 Climate change impacts such as rising temperatures and increases in intense rainfall events will be exacerbated by business-as-usual practices.
-Rural Tajik communities will continue to lack the required technical capacity to climate change.
+Rural Tajik communities will continue to lack the required technical capacity to climate-proof their livelihoods and will continue to be impacted disproportionately by the negative impacts of climate change.
 Predicted declines in the agricultural yield under climate change conditions will further reduce the food security in the country, while an increasing number of climate change migrants will be exposed to hydrometeorological risks.